 STEP FOUR: Authenticate Access to Source

-7. Authentication Type: Refer to your source's documentation: click on the type of authentication stipulated.
-Either Basic authentication or Bearer Authentication.
+7. Authentication Type: Refer to your source's documentation and click on the type of authentication stipulated, either Basic authentication or Bearer authentication.

 STEP FIVE: Configure JSON Path to Results Array

 8. Path to Results Array: In the configuration panel, below the Authentication Type, you will find "Path to Results Array."